 MoDOT's website had not been significantly upgraded since 2005.
 This has led to the site falling below current technological standards.
-As a result, customers using mobile devices have a difficult time navigating the site and employees must often spend unacceptably torge amounts of time making simple updates to web pages.
-A Content Management System was of the less solution to the multiple issues.
+As a result, customers using mobile devices have a difficult time navigating the site and employees must often spend unacceptably ge amounts of time making simple updates to web pages.
+A Content Management System was since as the best solution to the multiple issues.
 Other factors necessitating the upgrade include:

-- "Contribute" web updating software was no longe ported by manufacturer. - A CMS is in-line with web technology federal and state agencies. - Mobile devices account for more than ha of the order of t - Updating the website will be much easier for employees.
+- "Contribute" web updating software was no longer ported by manufacturer. . - A CMS is in-line with web technology • - federal and state agencies. - OT's web traffic.
+A CMS will make our site Mobile devices account for more than ha • "mobile ready" without a stripped down alt /e site. - Updating the website will be much easier for employees.
 Right now, it can take several minutes to an hour to update a simple webpage. - A CMS offers ongoing upgrades that could potentially expand functionality for the public - The effort will be performed in stages.
-It was estimated that an initial migration of 600 top visited pages by the end of summer 2018 would cover 99 percent of all MoDOT web traffic.
+It was estimated that an initial migration of 600 top visited • pages by the end of summer 2018 would cover 99 percent of all MoDOT web traffic.
 Stage 1 is the migration of those top pages.